Base R graphics are very powerful, but the many different

 mtext('xaxs="i"', line=0.25, family="mono")

-plot regions in prepplot
+plot regions in prepplot, depending on xaxs

-and ylim
+and yaxs, where xlim and ylim

 correspond to the data ranges.
 The only structural element is the light